 Iowa State University is home to one of the largest campus public art programs in the United States.
 Over 2,000 works of public art, including 600 by significant national and international artists, are located across campus in buildings, courtyards, open spaces and offices.

 The traditional public art program began during the Depression in the 1930s when Iowa State College’s President Hughes envisioned that "the arts would enrich and provide substantial intellectual exploration into our college curricula."
-Hughes invited Grant Wood to create the Library’s agricultural murals that speak to the founding of Iowa and Iowa State College and Model Farm.
+Hughes invited Iowa Artist Grant Wood to create the Library’s agricultural murals that speak to the founding of Iowa and Iowa State College and Model Farm.
 [See Lost & Found Art.]
-He also offered Christian Petersen a one-semester sculptor residency to design and build the fountain and bas relief at the Dairy Industry Building.
+He also offered Christian Petersen a one-semester sculptor residency to design and build the courtyard fountain and bas relief at the Dairy Industry Building.
 In 1955, 21 years later, Petersen retired having created 12 major sculptures for the campus, and hundreds of small studio sculptures.

 In the beginning, public art traditions on campus were informally established, and have become more formalized recently.
 Through these transitions, there are several significant traditions that have been ongoing: